Skip to content

 The Real Productivity Impact

-The biggest value isn't speed—it's reduced context switching.
-Instead of Googling syntax, opening docs, or checking Stack Overflow, I stay in my editor.
+The biggest value isn't speed — it's reduced context switching.
+Instead of Googling syntax, opening docs, or checking Stack Overflow, developers stay in their editor.

 Important caveat: these gains assume you're already a competent developer.
 AI makes good developers better.
 For beginners, it can create false confidence in code you don't understand.